jrnl-org/jrnl/README.md

 ### Encryption

-Should you ever want to decrypt your journal manually, you can do so with any program that supports the AES algorithm and the passwords you entered when running _jrnl_ for the first time.
-Since AES requires keys to be a multiple of 16 characters, passwords will be padded with trailing white spaces before using it to encrypt or decrypt your journal.
-Sow, if your password is `rosebud` (which I hope it isn't), the key with which to decrypt your journal is `rosebud_________` (the underscores represent whitespaces).
+Should you ever want to decrypt your journal manually, you can do so with any program that supports the AES algorithm.
+The key used for encryption is the SHA-256-hash of your password, and the IV (initialisation vector) is stored in the first 16 bytes of the encrypted file.
+So, to decrypt a journal file in python, run

+    import hashlib, Crypto.Cipher
+    key = hashlib.sha256(my_password).digest()
+    with open("my_journal.txt") as f:
+        cipher = f.read()
+        crypto = AES.new(key, AES.MODE_CBC, iv = cipher[:16])
+        plain = crypto.decrypt(cipher)

 ### JSON export